 There are two main types of gypsum board, regular and type x.
 While regular gypsum board is fire-resistant, type x has added fire resistance, and both come in a variety of sizes with different features, suitable to various residential, commercial, and industrial needs and requirements.
 You can also get custom edging matching your gypsum-installation needs to the surrounding structure, including rounded, tapered, beveled, square, and tongue and groove edges.

-Quarter-inch gypsum board is the perfect size for a number of household applications, such as DIY improvement projects.
-For starters, this size of gypsum board is economical, and is typically used as a cost-effective way to improve soundproofing in a home.
-Applied to walls or ceilings, quarter-inch gypsum board is a convenient way to soundproof a music basement or entertainment system, so that multiple members of a household, doing different activities, can enjoy their home at the same time.
+A quarter-inch gypsum board is a perfect size for a number of household applications, such as DIY improvement projects.
+For starters, a gypsum board of this size is economical and is typically used as a cost-effective way to improve soundproofing in a home.
+Applied to walls or ceilings, a quarter-inch gypsum board is a convenient way to soundproof a music basement or entertainment system, so that multiple members of a household, doing different activities, can enjoy their home at the same time.
 5/16-inch gypsum is a bit thicker, and also an affordable option.
-With laminated double thickness, it is also a great choice for soundproofing applications.
+With a laminated double thickness, it is also a great choice for soundproofing applications.

 Commercial and Industrial